-What is Forestry?
+→ What Is Forestry? →

 Do you like to take a walk in the park or sit under a tree in the summer?
 Do you like a real Christmas tree instead of an artificial one?
-Have you seen animals or birds that make their homes in trees?
+Have you seen animals or birds that make their home in trees?
 Can you find things made of wood around your home?
-If you can answer "yes" to any of these questions, Mini 4-H Forestry is for you!
+If you can answer "yes" to any of these questions, Mini 4-H forestry is for you!

 Forestry is the study of trees.
 Tree leaves come in many sizes and shapes.
-Many trees have colorful leaves.
+There are many trees that have colorful leaves.
 Trees are cut down in forests and are made into wood.
 Trees help us in many ways.
 The forestry project will help you learn many things about trees.